 How To Delete Files Without Using The Recycle Bin.

-There are two ways to do that.
-You can either bypass the recycle bin on just the odd occasion or you can set Windows to always bypass the bin, in effect, turning the Recycle Bin off.
+You can either bypass the Recycle Bin on just the odd occasion (such as when deleting a particularly sensitive file), or you can set Windows to never send anything to the Recycle Bin.
+In effect, turning the Recycle Bin off.

 To disable the Windows Recycle Bin completely, right-click its icon on the desktop.